 • Course release(s) received via an Award must be utilized within two (2) academic years following Award receipt in accordance with the Department and College’s approval.
 No extensions are permitted.

-• If Award is not used for course release within two (2) academic years following Award receipt, any unused Award funds will return to the Research Awards Excess Fund account for use in the following Pilot program cycle.
+• If any portion of an Award is not used for course release within two (2) academic years following Award receipt, the unused Award funds will return to the Research Awards Excess Fund.

 KEY CONTACTS